 M/s Ghosh & Basu LLP, Chartered Accountants have tendered their resignation as Statutory Auditors w.e.f.
-14th August, 2024 citing reasons that due to their pre-occupation and certain personal reasons they will not be able to continue as Statutory Auditors of the Company.
+30th August, 2024 citing reasons that due to the developments in the Audit Firm ("M/s Ghosh & Basu LLP, Chartered Accountants") they will not be able to continue as Statutory Auditors of the Company.
 This has resulted into a casual vacancy in the office of Statutory Auditors of the Company as envisaged by Section 139(8) of the Companies Act, 2013.
-Casual vacancy caused by the resignation of Statutory Auditors shall be approved by the Shareholders at the General Meeting within three months from the date of recommendation of the Audit Committee/Board of Directors of the Company.
+Appointment of Auditor in casual vacancy caused by the resignation of Statutory Auditors shall be approved by the Shareholders at the General Meeting within three months from the date of recommendation of the Audit Committee/Board of Directors of the Company.

-The Audit Committee and the Board of Directors of the Company at their respective meetings held on 14th August, 2024 recommended the appointment of M/s.
+The Audit Committee and the Board of Directors of the Company at their respective meetings held on 30th August, 2024 recommended the appointment of M/s.
 Surajit Roy and Associates, Chartered Accountants (Firm Registration No. 326099E) as the Statutory Auditors of the Company in order to fill the casual vacancy caused by the resignation of the previous M/s Ghosh & Basu LLP, Chartered Accountants and accordingly, members approved the same by way of passing Ordinary Resolution.